UiL-OTS-labs/jspsych-spr-mw/README.md

 # jspsych-spr-mw

 ## A self paced reading with moving window experiment using jsPsych
-This is a small boiler plate experiment for Self Paced Reading (SPR) with a moving window.
+This is a small boilerplate experiment for Self Paced Reading (SPR) with a moving window.
 Participants read sentences consisting of lines.
 Single words or groups of words are revealed when press a key(space-bar).
 An occasional question is asked to see whether they comprehend the text they have been reading.

+## Generic documentation
+Please read the [generic documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs) for some context.

 ## Make your experiment ready for use with the data server